agastus047/rock-paper-scissors/README.md

 # rock-paper-scissors
-Play a round of Rock Paper Scissors game through the console
+Play a round of Rock Paper Scissors game against the computer.
+The round ends when either of the players have scored five points.

 Link - https://agastus047.github.io/rock-paper-scissors/